kunif/OpenPOSExtensionVer115/README.md

 To develop and run this program, service object, or application, you need:

-- Visual Studio 2019 or Visual Studio Community 2019  version 16.6.1 (development only)
+- Visual Studio 2022 or Visual Studio Community 2022  version 17.1.0 (development only)
-- .NET framework 4.0 or later
+- .NET framework 4.8
 - Microsoft Point of Service for .NET v1.14.1 (POS for.NET) : https://www.microsoft.com/en-us/download/details.aspx?id=55758

 ## Install/Uninstall